Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road sections in Database 1](images/data_reorganization.png)

 ### Matching Algorithm
 The matching algorithm works primarily with geo-spatial information.
-Unfortunately seperate roads commonly overlap or are close.
-Therefore we need a better algorithm than a simple distance heuristic.
-The solution consists of the following:
+Because separate roads commonly overlap or are close, we need a better algorithm than a simple distance heuristic.
+My solution combines a distance heuristic, with connected section information to filter out most incorrect matches.

-Step 1: Find sections near the endpoints of the query road, and store them in 2 sets.
+Step 1: Find sections near each endpoint of the query road, and store them in 2 sets.

 ![Visualization of road algorithm matching process Step 1](images/ex2_endpoints_blue.png)

-Step 2: Remove sections that do not directly connect the endpoints (approximated by the 2 sets).
-Remaining sections are the final matches.
+Step 2: We run a search algorithm to find a path connecting the 2 sets.
+If a path is found, and all sections along the path also lie close to the query road, then this path must be the query road itself and the matches are found.

 ![Visualization of road algorithm matching process Step 2](images/ex2_matches.png)
 ### Statistical Visualization